Strain & Uncertainty: What's happening between you

 - think through what staying, changing, or leaving would involve in practice

 There is no expectation to make rash decisions.
-Your circumstances deserve time, the best judgment and a clear-eyed perspective.
+This situation is best met with time, steadiness, and your clearest judgment intact.

 Start here: